huigeonkim/NO_SLEEP_GPU/README.md

 - **Simple yet effective neural network training to keep the GPU server active.**

 ## License
 This project is distributed under the MIT License.
-For more details, see the LICENSE file.

 ## Contact
 For questions or suggestions about the project, please contact [here](https://github.com/[YourGitHubUsername]/NO_SLEEP_GPU_PYTORCH/issues).